ericdalmases/IRWA/README.md

 # How to execute the code of the project

-Welcome to the Tweet Data Analysis project!
-This repository contains Python code for analyzing tweet data within a Google Colab notebook.
+Welcome to the our IRWA project!
+This repository contains all the code used to analyze the results for the reports of the project.
 Follow these step-by-step instructions to execute the code successfully and customize your analysis options.

 The procedure for executing the code is the same for all the deliverables of the project so far.